 The precipitation areas observed in the TRMM satellite data have diverse and irregular shapes.
 This fact poses a challenge to modeling, especially for large data sets.
 In this paper, we have presented an analysis of shapes of contiguous regions under rainfall, through the star-hull envelope of these regions.
 This approximation, followed by a transformation to correct asymmetry, maps the shape objects to a vector space of functions over $[0,2\pi]$, and makes them amenable to analysis by standard statistical methods.

 FPCA of the transformed radial functions of the star-hulls, after adjustment for incomplete contours, revealed certain dominant modes of variation.
 These modes are easily interpretable and remarkably stable across calendar years.
 The corresponding basis functions happen to be very close to sinusoids with integer frequencies, which justifies the use of Fourier representation for the star-hulls.
-This remarkably simple representation has been made possible by the star-hull formulation, which emphasizes the directional aspect of shapes.
+This simple representation has been made possible by the star-hull formulation, which emphasizes the directional aspect of shapes.

-It turns out that just six sinusoids with thirteen associated parameters capture most of the shape information.
+It turns out that most of the shape information is captured by a handful of sinusoids.
 This finding indicates a good potential for data compression.
 There are also substantial implications to understanding of the MCS precipitation areas, as each sinusoid makes interpretable contributions to the shape.

 With the advent of a method to characterize raining systems based on their shape, size and orientation, it might become possible to evaluate the capabilities of Numerical Weather Prediction (NWP) models in simulating such features and to better understand the error characteristics of these models.
 NWP models are often verified with satellite data such as TRMM data \citep{Chakraborty}, by using different methods \citep{Micheas_2007, Ebert_2009}.
 The phase and amplitudes of the parametric representation of the contours can be used as alternative features of contiguous precipitation areas, which the verification methods can utilize.
 Further, the proposed representation might pave the way for studies on how different covariates affect the size, the shape and the orientation of precipitation areas.